IAmMarcelJung/fabulous-board-example/README.md

 is labeled with its part number, starting at 0.
 If you test another chip in the future, please also label it.

+## Project structure

+- `caravel`: Files for using the Nucleo board to upload a bitstream.
+- `fabric`: Files of the hardware fabric on the MPW-2 chip.
+- `gpio_test`: Directories for checking the GPIO configuration failure pattern and for uploading the bitstream in standalone mode.
+Also contains a directory for tests of the modules used in the firmware.
+- `output_files`: Output files of many actions inside the repository.
+Also the bitstream (or a link to it) should be placed here.
+- `sim`: Files for simulation of the whole fabric including uploading the bitstream of the user design.
+- `user_design`: Example user designs.

 ## Uploading a bitstream

 There are two options for uploading a bitstream.
 Either the Nucleo board